Inside: Learn powerful researched-based everyday habits and strategies that will help to lower the occurance of childhood anxiety.

 3 | Become breathing buddies.

 Odds are, you will be present with your child in a moment during the day where either of you may be feeling stressed.
 This is a great opportunity to experience the massive power of a few good quality breaths.
-Sit up straight, draw your breath into your abdomen, and count to four during each exhale and inhale.
+Sit up straight, draw your breath into your abdomen, and count to four during each exhale and inhale with a pause in between.

-There is no faster way to calm down an anxious physiology (lower stress hormones, lower blood pressure, and increase oxygenation to the front brain promoting problem-solving) than taking good impactful breaths.
+There is no faster way to calm down an anxious physiology (lower stress hormones, lower blood pressure, and increase oxygenation to the front brain promoting problem-solving) than taking good quality breaths.

 4 | Engage in beginner mindfulness.